Seamless Monitoring and Reporting for SQL Server

 - Flexibility to manually add and modify servers and applications monitored

-- Real time alerts and notifications
+- Real time alerts, notifications and uptime status

 Furthermore, you are able to extend your monitoring and research beyond just an application to the physical server, to the virtualization layer, and even to the cloud.